lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 > If you don't specify the `LocalAdminCredential` parameter when calling the [New-PsAvdHostPoolSessionHostCredentialKeyVault](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-PsAvdHostPoolSessionHostCredentialKeyVault) function, the `LocalAdminUserName` will be automatically set to the `localadmin` value (as the sAMAccountName) and the `LocalAdminPassword` will be automatically set via the [New-RandomPassword](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-RandomPassword) function.
 For `ADJoinCredential`: If you don't specify it, `adjoin` will be used as the sAMAccountName and the password will also be randomly generated (via the [New-RandomPassword](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-RandomPassword) function).

 > [!IMPORTANT]
-> If you specify the `ADJoinCredential` parameter and the account doesn't exist in the Active Directory, it will be created later in the script processing (in the [Grant-ADJoinPermission](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Grant-PsAvdADJoinPermission) function).
+> If the `ADJoinCredential` account doesn't exist in the Active Directory, it will be created later in the script processing (in the [Grant-ADJoinPermission](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Grant-PsAvdADJoinPermission) function).
 But if the account already exists in the Active Directory, you have to specify the current sAMAccountNAme and password for this account.